 - Practical: Hands-on use of fire extinguishers on live fires

-- Comprehensive course handouts
+- Online course handouts

-- Certificate for each candidate
+- Online certificate for each delegate

 How To Book